What Is a Non-Conforming Loan?

 - Closing costs and fees may be higher.

-Down Payment: Some lenders require a down payment of only around 10 percent, but they usually require private mortgage insurance with a down payment at that level.
-Many lenders require a down payment of around 20 percent or even a little more, depending on the loan.
+Some lenders will accept a down payment of only 10%, but they usually require private mortgage insurance with a down payment at that level.
+Many lenders require a down payment of around 20% or even a little more, depending on the loan.

-Credit Score: Required credit scores will range between, at a minimum, 700-750.
-Since private lenders make non-conforming loans, they set their own credit scores and can adjust them up or down.
+A minimum credit score of 680 is typically required.
+Since private lenders make non-conforming loans, they set their own credit score requirements and can adjust them up or down.
+The quality of your credit score will affect the interest rate you pay.

-Cash Reserves: Most lenders of non-conforming loans will ask that there are significant cash reserves on hand since they would take quite a loss in case of foreclosure due to the size of the loan.
+Most lenders of non-conforming jumbo loans will ask to see significant cash reserves on hand since they would take quite a loss in case of foreclosure due to the size of the loan.
 The amount of cash reserves is set by each lender but is often one year’s worth of mortgage payments.

-Closing Costs and Fees: Closing costs and fees are higher on a non-conforming mortgage because fees are calculated as a percentage of the mortgage balance There are also additional closing costs for this type of mortgage such as multiple appraisals.
+Closing costs and fees are higher on a non-conforming mortgage because fees are calculated as a percentage of the mortgage balance.
+There are also additional closing costs for this type of mortgage—such as multiple property appraisals.

 Conforming loans are made by banks and other financial institutions and backed by Fannie Mae and Freddie Mac.
 They have characteristics that are different from the non-conforming loans:

-- The down payment may be as low as 3 percent of the price of the home.
+- The down payment may be as low as 3% of the price of the home.

 - The down payment and closing costs may be gifted.